-Awesomeness, a privately owned company headquartered in the US and a subsidiary of Paramount Filmed Entertainment, was founded in 2012 and employs approximately 310 individuals.
-The company reported $145.2M in revenue as of 2024.
-Functioning as a media company, Awesomeness focuses on serving the global Gen Z audience through its digital publishing, film, and television studio divisions.
-It provides programming on streaming services such as Netflix and Hulu, with titles including “To All The Boys I’ve Loved Before,” “Trinkets,” “Zac & Mia,” and “Pen15.”
-The company also offers short-form programs on YouTube, including “Next Influencer,” “Twin My Heart,” “Noah Beck Tries Things,” and “My Dream Quinceañera.”
-Its distribution spans owned, social, and premium SVOD platforms.
+Awesomeness, a subsidiary of Paramount Filmed Entertainment, headquartered in Los Angeles with additional offices in New York, was founded in 2012 and operates with approximately 350 employees.
+The company reported $177.5M in revenue as of 2025.
+Functioning as a media company, it focuses on serving the global Gen Z audience through its digital publishing, film, and television studio divisions.
+The company produces programming distributed on streaming services such as Netflix (including series like “To All The Boys I’ve Loved Before” and “Trinkets”) and Hulu (such as “Zac & Mia” and “Pen15”), alongside short-form programs on YouTube (including “Next Influencer,” “Twin My Heart,” “Noah Beck Tries Things,” and “My Dream Quinceañera”).
+Awesomeness' distribution footprint encompasses owned, social, and premium SVOD platforms.

 Similar Companies